geneticsjesse/GeneticsJesse.github.io/_pages/cv.md

 Work experience
 ======
-2020 – pres: Wildlife Research Biologist - Ministry of Natural Resources and Forestry (MNRF), Ontario, Canada =
+Wildlife Research Biologist - Ministry of Natural Resources and Forestry (MNRF), Ontario, Canada | 2020 - pres.
   *	Genome assembly of Glaucomys spp.
   *	Work with government scientists to trap and collar/tag white-tailed deer and flying squirrels and generate associated microsatellite data

+Geospatial Data Analyst Contractor - Ministry of Forests, Lands, Natural Resource Operations and Rural Development, British Columbia, Canada | 2020
+Ministry of Forests, Lands, Natural Resource Operations and Rural Development (FLNRORD), British Columbia
+  * Work with government scientists to clean and organize 2+ years of GPS data and generate Resource Selection Functions for mountain goat harvest management
+  * Generate analyses and findings relevant to species management and subsequent conservation recommendations

-* 2018-2020: Graduate Teaching Assistant - Departments of Forensic Science and Biology at Trent University, Ontario, Canada
+2018-2020: Graduate Teaching Assistant - Departments of Forensic Science and Biology at Trent University, Ontario, Canada
   * Courses taught: Applied Molecular Genetics, Population Genetics, Scientific Methodology in Forensic Science
   * Key duties: Led seminars to groups of 20-30 students, graded presentations, essays, and other methods of assessment.
 Worked with students on an individual basis to assess specific requirements and issues